Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 Members of Sri Lanka Institute of Architects (SLIA), Sri Lanka Institute of Landscape Architects (SLILA), Sri Lanka Institute of Interior Designers (SLIID), The Institution of Engineers, Sri Lanka (IESL) and Institute of Quantity Surveyors of Sri Lanka (IQSSL) are encouraged to create accounts under this category.
 However, if you are not a member of any of the aforementioned institutions but have a similar level of expertise and industrial experience, you may create a Professional account.

+[Click here](/creating-accounts/professional) for a step-by-step guide on creating a Professional account.

 ## Company

 Any Sri Lanka based company that serves in construction & home industry can create Tegola accounts, given that it provides services under one or more categories listed below.